 Tips for Making Sweet and Sour Chicken

 Baking the chicken gives it a moist texture and a lovely rich flavour.
-Just be sure to pop it into the stir fry at the very last minute so your healthier sweet and sour chicken doesn’t over cook.
+You could also cook the chicken in the air fryer if you prefer.
+Just be sure to slice it and pop it into the stir fry at the very last minute so your sweet and sour chicken doesn’t over cook.

 It’s easy to keep root ginger on hand.
 Peel it immediately after purchase and pop it in the freezer.
 You can then grate it into the stir fry straight from frozen.
 However if you don’t have root ginger on hand you can always use half a teaspoon of dried ginger.